Althrun-sun/YelpCamp_clone/README.md

 # YelpCamp_clone
-A full-stack GIS project of the Yelp Camp clone.
+A full-stack GIS project of the Yelp Camp clone using NodeJS.